10 Greatest Megalithic Sites In Ireland You Must Visit Now

 10 Greatest Megalithic Sites In Ireland

-Let’s find out our selection of the top 10 greatest megalithic sites in Ireland, that are an absolute MUST visit for anyone fascinated by ancient history.
+Let’s find out our selection of the top 10 greatest megalithic sites in Ireland, that are an absolute MUST visit in Ireland for anyone fascinated by ancient history.
 The breathtaking landscapes that come with it are just a bonus!

-1 – Newgrange
+1 – Newgrange, County Meath

-First on the list has to be Newgrange!
+First on the list of best megalithic sites in Ireland has to be Newgrange!

 This massively constructed monument is the most renowned of all the megalithic sites in Ireland.